caglanakpinar/abtp/README.md

     ***time_indicator :*** If test is running periodically, the column name that related to time must be assigned. **This parameter must be assigned when A/B Test is scheduling**.

+     ***exporting_data :*** Output results of export as CSV format (optional).
+The only path is enough for importing data with .csv format.
+The output will be '<date>_results.csv' with the test executed date. e.g. 20201205.results.csv
+    This parameter is by default True.
+When you don't want to create a result file, assign False and collect data via **get_results**.

-    ***export_path :*** Output results of export as csv format (optional).
+    ***export_path :*** Output results of export as csv format.
 Only path is enough for importing data with .csv format.
 Output will be '<date>_results.csv' with the test executed date. e.g. 20201205.results.csv
     This parameter is crucial, otherwise **docs** folder can not be copied given path.

     ***connector :*** if there is a connection paramters as user, pasword, host port, this allows us to assign it as dictionary format (e.g {"user": ***, "pw": ****}).